saboorab/APITestingFrameworkJavascript/README.md

  ### Reporting

  Detailed reporting has been implemented with mochawesome.Just open the html file from  mochawesome-reports folder  after running the test from  the project directory and it will shows the details regaring test cases execution
- I have added mochawesome.html only to show the last executions on my system.pleaee ignore this,whenever the test cases are executed a new file for reports will be created with mochawesome.html file inside that mochawesome reports folder.
+ I have added mochawesome.html only to show the last executions on my system.please ignore this,whenever the test cases are executed a new file for reports will be created with mochawesome.html file inside that mochawesome reports folder.

  ### Bug Report